OcelotBabou/Quartz/content/2-The World/Regions/New Birania.md

 - [[Harold Virent]]: Viceroy of Zakrada,
 - [[Sienna Galt]]: Viceroy of Abdurii
 - [[Idris Elara]]: Keeper of the Temple of the Lost God,
-- Lord [[Tyron Galt]]: A prominent figure in Vitaurum’s trade circles
+- Lord [[Tyron Gallen]]: A prominent figure in Vitaurum’s trade circles

 ### 10. **Current Issues and Future Prospects**